Sexual and Reproductive Health

 - have other concerns

 Please call 781-736-3677 to make an appointment for assessment and testing with one of our Nurse Practitioners.
-All off-campus labs will be billed to your insurance by the providing laboratory and any uncovered costs will be your responsibility.
 If your insurance limits STI testing or you are concerned about insurance confidentiality we have set up a self pay option which allows students to pay a low rate directly to the laboratory processing the samples.

 Annual gynecological exams and periodic pap screenings for cervical cancer starting at age 21.